School Health Services

 - evaluating and monitoring communicable diseases

-- conducting health related classroom instruction such as AIDS prevention, sex education and child abuse prevention
+- conducting health related classroom instruction

 - serving as a liaison with parents and community health agencies

 - providing educational and promotional activities for healthy lifestyles of our students and staff.